christienetto/MusicGo/README.md

 ### 💬 **Contact & Support**

-If you encounter any issues or need help, feel free to open an issue on the GitHub repository or contact us through [email@example.com].
+If you encounter any issues or need help, feel free to open an issue on the GitHub repository.

 ---